 The Broken Earth Series

-This two-time Hugo Award winner hardly needs an introduction, but we’ll try anyways: N.K.
-Jemisin first burst onto the scene in 2010 with her critically-acclaimed short story, “Non-Zero Probabilities,” and equally praised novel, The Hundred Thousand Kingdoms.
+The three-time Hugo Award winner hardly needs an introduction, but we’ll try anyways: N.K.
+Jemisin first burst onto the scene in 2010 with her critically-acclaimed short story, “Non-Zero Probabilities,” and equally praised first novel in her Broken Earth trilogy, The Hundred Thousand Kingdoms.
 Often compared to the aforementioned Octavia Butler, she has since become the first African American author to take home the “Best Novel” Hugo Award—which she won for The Fifth Season.
-It’s the first installment in a dystopian series that "[focuses] on an oppressive society at the macro scale and what that society does to individuals," including an impoverished WOC living among privileged whites (New York Times).
+In 2018, she had another historic win when The Stone Sky, the third book in the Broken Earth trilogy, won a Hugo, making her the first-ever author to win three consecutive Hugo Awards, and to win a Hugo for every novel in a series.
+Jemisin's groundbreaking series "[focuses] on an oppressive society at the macro scale and what that society does to individuals," including an impoverished WOC living among privileged whites (New York Times).

 Who Fears Death